IT Careers

 Managerial or “Soft” Skills

-Salary impact of soft skills: Huge.
-Companies don’t hire senior systems administrators just because they’re really good sysadmins.
-They hire them to be force multipliers for their IT teams.
-The salary that comes with rising the ranks of systems administration comes from whether or not you can lead and manage effective teams.
-It doesn’t matter how many routing protocols you’ve mastered, if you can’t lead a project to completion on time, no one’s going to want you running their teams.
+The salary that comes with rising to the ranks of systems administration comes from whether or not you can lead and manage effective teams.
+It doesn’t matter how many routing protocols you’ve mastered; if you can’t lead a project to completion on time, no one will want you running their teams.
 Soft skills are a huge differentiator in the salaries a senior systems administrator can expect.

 Microsoft Active Directory